• Level of education

 Objectives

-- matrix calculation, linear algebra
+- matrix calculus, linear algebra

 - qualitative theory of differential equations

-- use of mathematics to understand the living
+- using mathematics to understand living organisms

 Read more